Gestalt, October 2016

 Awards and Accolades

 Since its formation in 2016, Gestalt has dominated the competitive contemporary a cappella scene, receiving several awards at events such as ICCA, NACC, and SoJam.
-Most recently, we placed as the first-runner-up at the a cappella festival, Acatex.
+Most recently, we placed third in the national a cappella festival, Boston Sings.